 I remember that Derby Day very well as it was one of those relatively rare Easter Derbies conducted in fine weather and on a good track.
 Randwick simply blushed with autumn colour on a golden afternoon.
 It was the first time that I had seen the high-mettled colt Our Paddy Boy in the flesh.
-Although pitched low, he looked every inch the coming stallion, deep through the heart with a thick neck, strong shoulders and powerful hindquarters.
+Although pitched low, he looked every inch of the coming stallion, deep through the heart with a thick neck, strong shoulders and powerful hindquarters.
 His bay brown coat gleamed like well-polished mahogany when he walked into the paddock.
 I was tempted to back him based both on his appearance and the logic that if he was worth $300,000 of Robert Sangster’s money then surely, he was worth $50 of mine.
-Moreover, ten weeks earlier my nephew Patrick had been born and that too seemed a sound sentimental family omen.
+Moreover, ten weeks earlier my nephew Patrick had been born and that too seemed a sound sentimental family omen, although I rarely indulged in apophenia on the racecourse.
 However, when I shared my wagering intention with a racing colleague seated next to me in the grandstand, he demurred, suggesting that any horse whose stable felt the need to fit with blinkers so early in his career, wasn’t going anywhere.
 He challenged me to name any champion racehorse that had ever worn the rogue’s hood.
-The Australian Cup winner of a few weeks before, Hyperno, immediately came to mind, but in my friend’s excitable state, I thought best not to mention it.
+The Australian Cup winner of a few weeks before, Hyperno, immediately came to mind, but in my friend’s excitable state, I thought it best not to mention it.
 Still, it was difficult logic with which to argue.

 I sallied forth into the betting ring to support Deck The Halls instead.
 The little grey filly had also taken my eye when she first entered the parade ring and I thought that she had come on beautifully since I had last seen her on Canterbury Guineas Day.
 True, when she came into the mounting yard at Randwick on Derby Day, she seemed suffused with a look delicately balanced between defiance and vulnerability.
 But then she felt the reassuring firmness of Mick Dittman on her back, as trainer Rob McGuinness legged the Queensland horseman into the saddle.
 Deck The Halls then pricked her ears and cantered on to the course, I thought, very much primed for victory.
 I managed to get just 11/2 for my money, which hardly seemed bookmaking benevolence about a horse with the widest of barriers and 37 years of gender bias to overcome.
 After all, it was that long since the fair sex had last claimed the classic at Randwick in the shape of Tea Rose.
 Moreover, unlike the Rosehill Guineas in which fillies received 3 kg from the colts, the weight concession in the Derby was just 1 kg.
 However, I harboured a pet theory that the transfer of the Derby from the spring to the autumn had now rendered it relatively easier for a more mature filly to win, provided it was a weak year for colts.
 Actually, my theory was quite sound, but, as I was about to discover, I acted upon it a year too soon.

 Mallyon tried to keep the blinkered Our Paddy Boy relaxed and on the move as the big field mustered at the starting gates in front of the grandstands.
 When the stalls were finally released and the field thundered pell-mell towards the turn out of the straight, Mallyon allowed Paddy to slip to the lead with John Duggan on Playboy Prince challenging him on the outside.
 Despite Mallyon’s best efforts, the immediate presence of Playboy Prince wouldn’t allow Our Paddy Boy to settle and the colt kept tossing his head about.
 Neither Deck The Halls nor Prince Majestic was afforded any favours from their outside gates, with the former being trapped particularly wide as the field negotiated the turn.
 Even then, I realised that my betting voucher no longer held any commercial value.
 Our Paddy Boy raced with his mouth wide open for the first few furlongs, as he was followed by Playboy Prince, Ring The Bell, Around The Traps and Private Thoughts with about fifteen lengths covering the field.
-Perhaps the real turning point in the race came just before the 1600 metres’ mark when the rhythm of events was disrupted by the saddle slipping on Playboy Prince.
+Perhaps the real turning point in the race came just before the 1600 metres mark when the rhythm of events was disrupted by the saddle slipping on Playboy Prince.
 John Duggan had no other option but to allow the Smith-trained colt his head as he strode to the front perched precariously on the horse’s withers.

 The pulse of the race thereby quickened and Our Paddy Boy, enjoying the new leader’s slipstream, immediately relaxed into Mallyon’s kind hands.
 Begorrah!
 In the twinkling of an eye, Mr Hyde had transformed into Dr Jekyll.
 Playboy Prince led into the straight but quickly compounded as Our Paddy Boy dashed clear.
 The immediate challenge came from Ring The Bell who hadn’t been able to accelerate in third place coming towards the turn, and for a stride or two had even appeared to drop the bit.
 However, once over the rise, Nigel Tiley began to wield the shillelagh vigorously and the New Zealand colt responded gamely, heading Paddy some eighty metres from the post.
 But Mallyon on the inside fence wouldn’t be denied.
 Knowing that his colt would resent a prolonged struggle under the whip, Mallyon’s reaction had to be carefully calibrated.
 Carrying the persuader in his right hand and slapping his mount down the shoulder, he coaxed the very best out of Our Paddy Boy who fought back to have a margin of a half-length to spare on the line.
 Miraculously, Deck The Halls managed to finish third, three lengths further adrift.